-- Adopt and evaluate the use of safety engineered devices as an alternative to sharps without safety engineered features. - Standardise changes to work practices that will reduce risks (e.g. using instruments, rather than fingers, to grasp needles, retract tissue, and load/unload needles).
+- Adopt and evaluate the use of passive or active safety engineered devices as an alternative to sharps without safety engineered features. - Standardise changes to work practices that will reduce risks (e.g. using instruments, rather than fingers, to grasp needles, retract tissue, and load/unload needles and using appropriately designed single-handed devices to unload needles and scalpels).